JuliaSmoothOptimizers/ADNLPModels.jl/README.md

 # ADNLPModels

 ## TODO
+- generic problems for ADNLPModel, RADNLPModel, etc...

 ### Tests
 - get tests from NLPModels ✓
-- new test problems with funny structure
+- new test problems with funny structure ✓
 - pick matrix in a depot and generate quadratic problems
 ### Benchmark
 - improve the output of benchmark function